 The aim of this Project is to understand how light controls the structure, dynamics and activity of photosensitive proteins.

-- Development of molecular engineering tools for the site-specific labeling of proteins.
+- Development of GCE technology for the site-specific labeling of proteins.

 - Analysis of photoinduced processes in biomolecules using advanced computational tools.

 - Elucidation of vibrational energy transfer pathways in biomolecules.